 - Watch video tutorials and read step-by-step quick reference guides for D2L; these can be found at vtac.lonestar.edu.

 - Go to myWorkshops through myLoneStar for more information about ongoing training sessions.
-You can also visit vtac.lonestar.edu for a calendar of upcoming trainings.
+You can also visit the VTAC calendar of upcoming trainings.

 - Consider placing the following announcement, or something very similar, in your syllabus: